CERT-Polska/n6/docs/guides/new_source/collectors/testing.md

         return collector
 ```

-And that is all.
+And that's all.
 So what have we done?
 First we created our collector
 using the `prepare_collector` method, giving it a class of the
 collector and the content of its (mocked) configuration.
 However before
 doing so we mocked `_download_data` method on the `MyCollector` class